Krismars19/Chatbot/README.md

 ## Chatbot

-- This repo contains hosipital chatbot built using NLTK and tkinter GUI
+- This repo contains hosipital chatbot built using NLTK and Tkinter GUI